-Discussing the origins of venture capitalism, Alan Patricof explains to Deepak how the idea of backers supporting innovation can probably be traced all the way back to the Bronze Age, but Patricof concedes that the practice that we now know of as venture capitalism truly had its start in the United States after the second world war.
-In this episode of One World with Deepak Chopra, Patricof, the founder and managing director of venture capital firm Greycroft LLC, as well as APAX, one of the world’s leading private equity firms, provides a vivid picture of the history, the function, and the mentality of the venture capital world.
+Discussing the origins of venture capitalism, Alan Patricof explains to Deepak Chopra how the idea of backers supporting innovation can be traced all the way back to the Bronze Age, but Patricof concedes that the practice we now know as venture capitalism truly started in the United States after the second world war.
+Alan Patricof, the founder and managing director of venture capital firm Greycroft LLC, as well as APAX, one of the world’s leading private equity firms, provides a vivid picture of the history, the function, and the mentality of the venture capital world.
 As one of the early pioneers in the industry, his is a perspective informed by tremendous success and extensive experience in the world of venture capital.

 Alan Patricof’s strategy is to lose as little as you can and to make as much as you can, and in order to do this, one must balance risks and have discipline when investing.
 He makes it clear that he invests in the people, not the product, that it is effective people that produce success.
 Patricof’s strategic thinking has led to his involvement with Apple Computer, America Online, Office Depot, Cadence Systems, Cellular Communications, Huffington Post, and Audible, amongst others.
 The knowledge and experience shared in this interview provides a firsthand look at the inner workings of a financial luminary of our time.